-7 Questions with The Sister star Bertie Carvel: 'We are always fascinated when someone mentions ghosts'
+7 Questions with The Sister star Bertie Carvel: 'We are always fascinated whenever someone mentions ghosts'

 From the fantastical Jonathan Strange & Mr Norrell to playing one of TV’s most despicable villains in Doctor Foster, Bertie Carvel is one Britain’s most talented actors on stage and screen.

 His latest role comes as the mysterious Bob Morrow in ITV’s spooky and supernatural drama The Sister.

 Starring opposite Russell Tovey, Carvel plays a haunting character who unlocks dark secrets about a mysterious death long ago.

 We heard from Carvel about the suspenseful new series, fear of the dark and ghosts...

 Bob is described as a ‘shabby alley cat’ when he turns up at the door of Nathan Redman (Russell Tovey).
 I feel like Bob is the past come to call.
 But it’s the past brought into the present.
 He looks like someone who has had a story.
 And even Nathan can see on first glance that Bob’s story has developed quite a few more chapters since he last saw him.

 Nathan opens his very smart front door to see a figure from his past.
 It’s almost as though Bob has carried the weight of all of those years since they last met a lot less successfully than Nathan seems to have done.
 Bob stands outside the normal adult world.